bhargavshah11/Banking-Database/README.md

   - **Option 2:** A filter that can sort information in *alphabatical order (Name), Most recently updated,* etc.
   - **Option 3:** Filter out using SQL queries to only search using *Account ID*.
 Since it's unique, only one result will pop-up instead of those thousands or millions of records.
 (Implemented in this project)
   - **Option 4:** Only show records that were updated in the last one month/year.

+## Assumptions

+1. Two users can have the same address.
+2. Account ID is unqiue.
+3. Every user has an email address
+4. User has nothing to do with "Account_standing"
+5. Birth-date, First Name, and Last Name stays the same.
+6. Address update request can be sent.
+7. View can be changed as per needs.